fl101/awardfares-blog/_posts/2023-05-05-aeroplan-guide.md

 #### 2. [North America to Deep South America](https://awardfares.com/search?continent:NA.country:AR,country:BR,country:CL.;z:aeroplan)

-Redeeming miles for flights to countries like Argentina, Brazil, and Chile can provide good value, particularly when flying in business class.
+Redeeming miles for flights to countries like Argentina, Brazil, and Chile can provide good value, especially when flying in Business Class.

 <img src="/assets/img/aeroplan-guide/2-aeroplan-na-to-sa.webp" alt="North America Deep South America on Aeroplan (using AwardFares)." />

 #### 3. [Intra-Asia flights](https://awardfares.com/search?continent:AS.continent:AS.;z:aeroplan)

-Redeeming miles for flights within Asia, particularly on carriers like EVA Air or ANA, can offer a great value for shorter routes in business or first class.
+Redeeming miles for flights within Asia, particularly on carriers like EVA Air or ANA, can offer a great value for shorter routes in Business or First class.

 <img src="/assets/img/aeroplan-guide/3-aeroplan-intra-asia.webp" alt="Intra Asia Flights on Aeroplan (using AwardFares)." />

 #### 4. [North America to Australia or New Zealand](https://awardfares.com/search?continent:NA.country:AU,country:NZ.;z:aeroplan)

-Finding availability can be challenging, but redeeming miles for business or first-class flights to Australia or New Zealand can yield excellent value.
+Finding availability can be challenging, but redeeming miles for Business or First-class flights to Australia or New Zealand can yield excellent value!
+Pro tip: Be specific in your searches and you might have a better chance of detecting awards.
+Remeber you can also set up alerts!

 <img src="/assets/img/aeroplan-guide/4-aeroplan-na-to-au.webp" alt="North America to Australia or New Zealand on Aeroplan (using AwardFares)." />

 #### 5. [North America to the Middle East or North Africa](https://awardfares.com/search?continent:NA.zone:North%20&%20Central%20Africa,%20Middle%20East.;c:business;z:aeroplan)

-Routes to destinations like the United Arab Emirates, Qatar, and Morocco can offer good value, particularly when flying with Star Alliance partners.
+Routes to destinations like the United Arab Emirates, Qatar, and Morocco can offer good value.
+There are multiple Star Alliance partners that oprate these routes, so availability is often decent.

 <img src="/assets/img/aeroplan-guide/5-aeroplan-na-to-mea.webp" alt="North America to Middle East or North Africa on Aeroplan (using AwardFares)." />